UrbanLoc: Language-Guided User Localization via Location-Aware Multimodal Retrieval

 - Area summary: A submodule that captures area-level characteristics shared across nearby locations, mitigating the partial and viewpoint-dependent nature of individual street-view observations.

-- Object Coverage Reranking Module (OCRM): A reranking module that promotes candidate locations matching all objects specified in the user's description, addressing the limitation of global cosine similarity scores that may over-rank partially matching candidates.
+- Object coverage reranking: A reranking term that promotes candidate locations matching all objects specified in the user's description, addressing the limitation of global cosine similarity scores that may over-rank partially matching candidates.

 - UrbanLoc-Text benchmark: A new benchmark consisting of 34k descriptions referring to 15k locations across 200 km² regions in multiple cities (New York and Tokyo).